Senzing/mapper-ofac/README.md

 The OFAC currently only contains around 7,000 records and loads in a matter of minutes.

 If you use the API directly, then you just need to perform an addRecord for each line of the file.

-### Mapping other data sources

-Watch lists are harder to match simply because often the only data they contain that matches your other data sources are name, partial date of birth, and citizenship or nationality.
-Complete address or identifier matches are possible but more rare.

-If your own data has other identifiers beyond the ssn, passport, drivers license, national_id, etc; look for them in the mapping statistics file under the OTHER_ID and UNKNOWN_ID sections.
-This is where hidden values like DUNS_NUMBER.
-GENDER and WEBSITE_ADDRESS were found and added to the standard mapping.

 ### Optional ini file parameter